ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 domain name?
 Should such requests be denied?
 Should such requests be allowed, but only to a specially-designated entity?

-IANA should hold the registry for this name.
+IANA should hold the registration for this name.
 Non-IANA requests to register this name should always be denied by DNS Registries/Registrars.

 --- back